• Skip to primary navigation

 Serving: 8 servings | Calories: 201kcal | Carbohydrates: 10g | Protein: 13g | Fat: 13g | Saturated Fat: 3g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.01g | Cholesterol: 76mg | Sodium: 612mg | Potassium: 280mg | Fiber: 4g | Sugar: 2g | Vitamin A: 751IU | Vitamin C: 48mg | Calcium: 176mg | Iron: 2mg

-Previous Post: « Time flies with this Chai Shortbread Recipe
+Previous Post: « Chai Shortbread Recipe

-Next Post: Barbecue Shrimp Bread Bowls »
+Next Post: Barbecue Shrimp Bread Bowl Recipe »

 Reader Interactions